Mescalero66/saabpi/hw_drivers/ignitionpulsecounter/README.md

 >**Ignition pulse amplifier**

->The ignition system is equipped with an ignitionp ulse amplifier (not included on cars without tachometer), to provide more reliable control of the electronic components affected by the ignition (the APC and LH systems), and to reduce the radio interference.
+>The ignition system is equipped with an ignition pulse amplifier (not included on cars without tachometer), to provide more reliable control of the electronic components affected by the ignition (the APC and LH systems), and to reduce the radio interference.

 > The ignition pulse amplifier is located in the electrical distribution box, in position D.